Austin Adventures makes exploring Billings effortless

 Which meant we still needed to hike several miles back the way we came.
-With little daylight left and the constant reminder of how every park ranger praised the raging success of the reintroduction of wolves into the park, we double-timed it back south.
+With little daylight left and the echoes of the raging success of the reintroduction of wolves into the park, we double-timed it back south.

 Out of breath and barely able to see, we burst from the towering trees into Mammoth Hot Springs, startling a small herd of elk bedding down for the night by the Mammoth Hot Springs Hotel.

 With only a few days to explore, efficiency and expertise were paramount.
 Luckily, Austin Adventures, one of the world’s premier luxury boutique guide services, calls Billings home.

 Billings alone boasts 45 miles of trail, hundreds of acres of parks, plus 5 separate mountain ranges just a short drive away.
 A few days to explore are just not enough to tackle it alone.

 Not to mention all the National Monuments, National Parks, and State Parks just outside Billings’ front door!
 To glean the most out of my few days in Big Sky Country, I’d need help from the pros.

 And Austin Adventures didn’t disappoint.
 With their unique knowledge and exceptional service, they delivered Montana history and culture on a silver platter.

-Twenty-eight miles east of Billings lies the only spot along the Lewis and Clark trail that bares any physical evidence of their expedition.
-Neither the first nor the last, Captain William Clark was drawn to 150-foot tall sandstone rock overlooking the Yellowstone River.
+Twenty-eight miles east of Billings lies the only spot along the Lewis and Clark trail that bears any physical evidence of their expedition.
+Neither the first nor the last, Captain William Clark was drawn to the 150-foot tall sandstone rock overlooking the Yellowstone River.

 Marked with centuries worth of petroglyphs and carvings, Clark too, scratched his name into the side of the stone.